Born: 1885, Ipswich.

 1901 at anchor Harwich Harbour, St. Nicholas, Harwich, Essex.

 Charles was 17 years old, an Able Seaman & Cook on board the sailing vessel ‘Alice’.
 Master – Thomas Strange.

 Charles was 26 years old, a General Labourer.
 He was married and Head of the Household.

 On the 1st January 1903, at Sunderland, Charles was 19 years old, an Able Seaman on board the ‘Cock o’ the Walk’, Weymouth.
 Master – Henry Strange.
-Charles was earning £3 per week.
+Charles was earning £3.

-In 1907, Middlebrough, Yorkshire, Charles married Emma Jane Woollard, born 1884, Ipswich.
-They had 3 children:
+In 1907, Middlebrough, Yorkshire, Charles married Emma Jane Woollard, born March 1887, Ipswich.

 Harold C. Garnham, born 1912, Ipswich – died 1914, Middlesbrough, Yorkshire.